Calendar of Events

 Bring binoculars, drinks, snacks, sunscreen, bug spray, sturdy walking shoes, and a hat if desired.

-COVID-19 NOTE: Masks are not mandatory per the new CDC guidelines, but for the safety of all participants and volunteers, masks and social distancing are strongly recommended.
-Please, no sharing of binoculars or scopes.
+COVID-19 NOTE: Masks are not mandatory per the new CDC guidelines, but for the safety of all participants and volunteers, social distancing is still recommended, especially if you are not vaccinated.
 Please do not attend if you have tested positive for COVID-19 or experienced any of the following symptoms within the last 14 days:

 - A new fever